ChimeHQ/KeyCodes/README.md

 [![Github CI](https://github.com/ChimeHQ/KeyCodes/workflows/CI/badge.svg)](https://github.com/ChimeHQ/KeyCodes/actions)

 # KeyCodes

 Versions of `UIKey`, `UIKeyboardHIDUsage`, and `UIKeyModifierFlags` that work with AppKit's `NSEvent`.
 No need for Carbon.HIToolbox.
 Aside from being a nicer API to work with, these versions should make it possible to more easily write source-compatible AppKit/UIKit keyboard handling code.
 Yes, this is basically a gigantic switch statement.

 These structures are particularly helpful for writing tests.
 Constructing `NSEvent` instances by hand is a pain.

-⚠️ Not all keycodes are mapped yet.
-There are a lot.

 ## Integration